Code-Institute-Submissions/ms2-letsfly/README.md

 ### 3.2 Libraries:

-[JQuery](https://jquery.com/) used to make the site interactive [Bootstrap](https://getbootstrap.com/) used to help make the game responsive across all devices
+-   [JQuery](https://jquery.com/) used to make the site interactive
+-   [Bootstrap](https://getbootstrap.com/) used to help make the game responsive across all devices

-### 3.3 Tools:
+### 3.3 Tools and Other Resources:

-[Googlefonts](https://fonts.google.com/) used to source the font for the title of the game on both pages [Git](https://git-scm.com/) used as the version control in utilising [Gitpod](https://www.gitpod.io/) to add code and commit to Git/push to Github.
+-   [Googlefonts](https://fonts.google.com/) used to source the font for the title of the game on both pages
+-   [Git](https://git-scm.com/) used as the version control in utilising [Gitpod](https://www.gitpod.io/) to add code and commit to Git/push to Github.
-[Github](https://github.com/) used to store the code following being pushed from Git.
+-   [Github](https://github.com/) used to store the code following being pushed from Git.
-[Balsamiq](https://balsamiq.com/) used to create the wireframes during the "skeleton" phase of the project.
+-   [Balsamiq](https://balsamiq.com/) used to create the wireframes during the "skeleton" phase of the project.
-[Autoprefixer CSS](https://autoprefixer.github.io/) used to check CSS browser compatibility.
+-   [Autoprefixer CSS](https://autoprefixer.github.io/) used to check CSS browser compatibility.
-[Hover:CSS](https://ianlunn.github.io/Hover/) used to create additional CSS effects for the title page and buttons across the site
+-   [Hover:CSS](https://ianlunn.github.io/Hover/) used to create additional CSS effects for the title page and buttons across the site
-[Youtube](https://www.youtube.com/) Used as a very handy reference for online JS tutorials and refreshers on JS code learned from the course
+-   [Youtube](https://www.youtube.com/) Used as a very handy reference for online JS tutorials and refreshers on JS code learned from the course
-[Real Favicon Generator](https://realfavicongenerator.net/)- to create the sites favicon [W3 Schools](https://www.w3schools.com/) used as a general reference guide for CSS tips and Javascript function queries.
+-   [Real Favicon Generator](https://realfavicongenerator.net/)- to create the sites favicon
+-   [W3 Schools](https://www.w3schools.com/) used as a general reference guide for CSS tips and Javascript function queries.
-[Beautifier](https://beautifier.io/) used to beautify all code for the project.
+-   [Beautifier](https://beautifier.io/) used to beautify all code for the project.
-[Stack Overflow](https://stackoverflow.com/) as a reference for several tips on ...
+-   [Stack Overflow](https://stackoverflow.com/) as a reference for several tips on ...
-[Cloudinary](https://cloudinary.com/) used to store images for the project.
+-   [Cloudinary](https://cloudinary.com/) used to store images for the project.
-[Browserstack](https://www.browserstack.com/) used to check the responsiveness of project across a range of devices and browsers
+-   [Browserstack](https://www.browserstack.com/) used to check the responsiveness of project across a range of devices and browsers
-[MobiReady](https://ready.mobi/) used to check if the site is mobile responsive [Responsinator](https://www.responsinator.com/?url=https%3A%2F%2Felerel.github.io%2Fms2-letsfly%2F) used to check how the responsive the design of the project was across different devices.
+-   [MobiReady](https://ready.mobi/) used to check if the site is mobile responsive
+-   [Responsinator](https://www.responsinator.com/?url=https%3A%2F%2Felerel.github.io%2Fms2-letsfly%2F) used to check how the responsive the design of the project was across different devices.

-### 3.4 Resources:
+### 3.4 Code Resources:
 - Tania Rascia's [Tutorial](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/) on how to build a Memory Card Game with Javascript
 - [What-the-JS](https://www.ci-resources.online/js.html) by Jim Morel
 - Scotch.io's web tutorial on how to build a memory card game [Sandra Israel-Ovirih's](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-process-flow)
 - Marina Ferreira's [tutorial](https://www.youtube.com/watch?v=ZniVgo8U7ek&feature=emb_logo) on how to build a memory card game

+---

 ## 4. Testing